 If the decision requires further action, the involved parties will be notified by the Vice President of Academic Affairs & Provost.
 The Vice President of Academic Affairs & Provost may determine whether to resolve the issue informally or reassign the issue to the appropriate College official.
-The decision will be filed with all concerned parties and a record of the appeal will be filed in the Office of Academic Affairs by the Vice President of Academic Affairs & Provost.
-The decision of the Vice President of Academic Affairs & Provost is final.
+The decision will be filed with all concerned parties and a record of the appeal will be filed in the Office of Academic Affairs by the Vice President of Academic Affairs & Provost is final.